NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/App.rst

 Returns a sequence with the name of all the views in the project as setup by the user in the "Views" tab of the Project Settings.

+.. method:: NatronEngine.App.getViewIndex (viewName)

+	:param viewName: :class:`str<PySide.QtCore.QString>`
+	:rtype: :class:`int<PySide.QtCore.int>`

+Return the index in the project settings of the given view.
+Returns -1 if a corresponding view could not be found.

+.. method:: NatronEngine.App.getViewName (viewIndex)

+	:param viewIndex: :class:`int<PySide.QtCore.int>`
+	:rtype: :class:`str<PySide.QtCore.QString>`

+Return the name of the view in the project settings corresponding to the view at the given *viewIndex*.
+Returns an empty view name if a corresponding view could not be found.

 .. method:: NatronEngine.App.render(effect,firstFrame,lastFrame[,frameStep])